Factors affecting energy market prices

 National Electricity Market (NEM) is selling electricity in the wholesale market on states like NSW, QLD, VIC, SA, and ACT.
 Wholesale costs of energy are set by NEM, and constantly changing depending on supply and demand.
-The wholesale cost of energy is the largest factor that influences energy market prices.
+The wholesale energy cost is one the biggest aspect of the energy market prices

 - Supply – Renewable (wind, solar, biomass) and non-renewable (coal, natural gas, fossil fuel) electricity generators react quickly in response to consumer demand.
 This results in the fluctuation of energy prices.

 - Demand – Consumers demand heating, cooling, lighting and other services related to electricity.

 Read about: Wholesale markets